Leading Through Uncertainty

 In addition to West’s many military accolades, she was named as one of Washington’s Most Powerful Women in Washingtonian Magazine, the recipient of the Daughters of the American Revolution Margaret Cochran Corbin Award, and awarded the Armed Forces Medical Advocate Award by Essence Magazine.
 West has also been honored by George Washington University with the Distinguished Alumni Achievement Award and holds an honorary degree of Doctor of Public Service from the George Washington University and an honorary Doctorate of Humane Letters from Methodist University.

-West is currently a Hauser Leader at Harvard Kennedy School's Center for Public Leadership and serves on the boards of directors for Americares, Nucor Corporation, and Tenet Healthcare Corporation.
-She is also a trustee of the National Recreation Foundation, dedicated to enhancing the role of recreation as a positive force in improving the quality of life of youth.
+West was a Hauser Leader at the Harvard Kennedy School Center for Public Leadership for the 2019-2020 academic year, and serves on the boards of directors for Americares, Johnson & Johnson, Nucor Corporation, and Tenet Healthcare Corporation.
+She is also a trustee of Mount St. Mary’s University, the Bob Woodruff Foundation dedicated to supporting our veterans, service members, and their families, and the National Recreation Foundation dedicated to enhancing the role of recreation as a positive force in improving the quality of life of youth.